dschmidt2129/fantasy-football-predictor/README.md

         d. pip install numpy

 To run the application:
-    run main.py in order to start the application
+    run main.py in order to start the application or type 'python main.py' in the terminal